 I’m a Christian, in the Reformed and Evangelical tradition of the Church of England, and an author of books and articles on the Bible, theology, Anglicanism, and church history.

 I read Modern History at New College, Oxford.
 After working for St. Ebbe’s Church in Oxford for a while, I was a student on the Cornhill Training Course in London, with a placement doing student work at All Soul’s, Langham Place.

 From there I went on to read Theological & Pastoral Studies at Oak Hill Theological College in London, staying on for a fourth year to continue (but sadly not finish) M.Phil. masters research into the Old Testament (intertextuality in Malachi).

 After ordination, I served for three years as the Curate of St. Botolph’s, Barton Seagrave and St. Edmund’s, Warkton in the Diocese of Peterborough.
 Then for more than five years I was the Associate Minister of St. Helen’s, Bishopsgate in the City of London with responsibility for the Sunday Morning congregation and midweek groups as well as leading the Church Family staff team, and Reform London.
 While in London I also completed a ThM in Historical and Systematic Theology with Westminster Theological Seminary (Philadelphia, USA).
-I then spent three years researching 17th century biblical interpretation at Peterhouse and Tyndale House, Cambridge (where I was awarded the Lightfoot Scholarship).
+I then spent three years researching 17th century biblical interpretation at Peterhouse and Tyndale House, Cambridge (where I was awarded the Lightfoot Scholarship and Archbishop Cranmer Prize).
 I got a PhD out of that, and since January 2013, I’ve been the full time Director of Church Society.

-To relax, I greatly enjoy reading ancient Greek and Latin classics (Homer, Ovid, Juvenal etc), listening to New Order and Handel, watching sci-fi and spy-fi, and revelling in the genius of Manchester United (having lived 10 minutes from Old Trafford for many years).
+To relax, I greatly enjoy reading ancient Greek and Latin classics (Homer, Ovid, Juvenal etc), listening to New Order, Handel, and Canteloube watching sci-fi and spy-fi, and revelling in the genius of Manchester United (having lived 10 minutes from Old Trafford as a teenager).
 Frustratingly, my extended family supports Manchester City!
 I used to write songs such as Better Time and One Way Street, but my main claim to fame is that my brother Dean was once an actor (appearing for example in this Nat West advert).